anshumanbh/git-all-secrets/README.md

 ## Flags/Options
-If you are running using Docker, type `docker run --rm -it abhartiya/tools_gitallsecrets --help` to see all the option flags

-If you are running without Docker, type `go run main.go --help` to see all the option flags

 * -token = Github personal access token.
 We need this because unauthenticated requests to the Github API can hit the rate limiting pretty soon!
 * -org = Name of the Organization to scan.
 This will scan all repos in the org + all the repos & gists of all users in the org.
 * -user = Name of the User to scan.
 This will scan all the repos & gists of this user.